uzh-dqbm-cmi/lab-website/content/opportunity/software_dev/index.md

 Zurich

 ### Start of employment
 Employment start date to be mutually agreed.
-The position is limited to the project length of two years with the possibility of extension.

 ### Further information